 Another “toss the boys in the car, pack as much as you can in 20 minutes, and hit to road” trip was on our agenda for this weekend!
 North Carolina was calling our names and the Florida heat was unbarable so, we packed up, and hit the road for our favorite trip yet!

-If you’ve never visited the Smokeys, add it to your bucket list NOW.
-It’s the most amazing thing I’ve ever seen.
+If you’ve never visited the Smokeys, add it to your bucket list NOW!
+It’s the most amazing thing we’ve ever seen.
 There are river rapids you can view from the mountain side’s winding roads, waterfalls gushing out of the side of the mountain, and driving through clouds and tunnels dug out of a mountain is something that never gets old.

 We hid under a tree for a few minutes as we took in the surroundings, listened to the birds, and created a plan to finish our hike down.
 I hiked up with little Keke on my back in our carrier up the mountain and Little Man was ready for a break on the way down so, I traded them out, hubs carried Keke and we made a run for it through the pouring rain!
 The rain was cold, refreshing but, cold and worth the soaking wet clothes by the time we reached bottom!
 The boys had so much fun hiking down through the rain and most people were huddled up under trees on top of rocks so the trails were clear of people, minus a few here and there!

 After a long day or hiking, and a few car naps on the way back to our temporary home, we headed out for dinner and rested before our drive back to the Sunshine State!
 (Did I forget to mention the amazing herd of Elk on our way back?!
 Like 10 feet away from us stood these beautiful elk some with uber huge antlers!
 We had to wake the boys up to see “Santa’s Reindeer“!
 They loved it!!)